mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 of the other classes, each has specific and general roles to fill that require unique training.

-In combat, the capital ship pilot’s job is to provide firing platforms for the gunners.
-A ship’s weapons are distributed along multiple sides of its hull (starboard, port, dorsal, ventral, fore and aft), so this requires movement by the ship to face all guns upon a desired
+In combat, the capital ship pilot's job is to provide firing platforms for the gunners.
+A ship's weapons are distributed along multiple sides of its hull (starboard, port, dorsal, ventral, fore and aft), so this requires movement by the ship to face all guns upon a desired